The secret to successful sponsorship proposals is to invest the time to get to know your prospects and what they want. You need to do your homework!

 If you are seeking to land a major sponsorship, the odds are you will have to work hard to get it and provide good value for money to the sponsor.
 If you are not prepared to work hard with your preparation, then don’t waste your time!
 Easy money doesn’t come along even if you have a good cause.
 Sponsors want to get their hard-earned money’s worth.
 You need to put a convincing business case to them – and then honor your promises by providing them with good commercial value for their investment.

-Don’t misuse your time splashing standard sponsorship proposals around the marketplace in hope.
-This approach is all about you – but you need your approach to be about them – potential sponsors and their requirements.
 You need to develop a tailored sponsorship package for each individual prospect.
 This will get your foot in the door.

 As a former corporate affairs manager, I used to get dozens of these standard offers every week.
 They wasted so much of my time because those sponsorship seekers had made no effort to find out what we actually wanted from our sponsorship commitments.